 As the call to prayer began I found a space between a few people who offered to make some room noticing I had no choice and took a seat.
 The streets were full, the sun had just passed its zenith but had reached the full extent of its power, and from quite a distance we listened to the festivities as they begun on a speaker placed nearby for our convenience.
 President Erdogan read some Quran before the Friday Prayer formally began with another call to prayer.
 Professor Dr. Ali Erbas, President of Religious Affairs, then delivered his historic sermon with sword in hand in accordance with Ottoman tradition.
 “The longing of the descendants of Mehmet the Conqueror and the silence of the grand temple” he said, “have come to an end.”
 “The reopening of Hagia Sophia to worship means all crestfallen and oppressed masjids on earth, first and foremost Masjid al-Aqsa should have their hopes up again.”

 The final call to prayer began, and after very long period seated on solid concrete with barely any blood in our legs we had the relief of being able to stand up and begin our prayers.
 An hour must have past for me, and hours for the people around me as the gentleman to my right had fallen asleep.
 His friend nudged him as we stood.
-We ascended in unison, and a silence had come to what was a busy and very noisy street moments earlier.
-A historic prayer began and the legacy of Fatih Sultan Mehmet was restored.
+We ascended in unison, and a silence had come to what was a busy and very noisy street moments earlier as the imam began the prayer.